-- Project 4: Determine incentives to bring in new business - Project 5: Set up Merchant meetings to determine needs of merchants and to develop a partnership with merchants - Project 6: Work with Small Business Development Center, Economic Development, Chamber, City to host workshops for small businesses: writing a business plan, etc. - Project 7: Work with others to develop a downtown living "plan" - Project 8: Work with Design Committee, City, and others to determine if there are any zoning issues, etc. that keep folks from opening a business downtown
+- Project 1: Set up Committee, determine Chair(s), Secretary, and recruit members - Project 2: Continue Shop Local Campaign - Project 3: Work with Realtors on establishing a building inventory - Project 4: Determine incentives to bring in new business - Project 5: Set up Merchant meetings to determine needs of merchants and to develop a partnership with merchants - Project 6: Work with Small Business Development Center, Economic Development, Chamber, City to host workshops for small businesses: writing a business plan, etc. - Project 7: Work with others to develop a downtown living "plan" - Project 8: Work with Design Committee, City, and others to determine if there are any zoning issues, etc. that keep folks from opening a business downtown